 The first trick to making this meal healthy is to use a low carb, low calorie bread.

 One option for this is Schmidt’s 647 Bread, because it is only 40 calories and 6 grams of net carbs per slice.

 There are other good breads too.
 The key is to find one with low calories and a reduced number of net carbs per slice.

 (*Note: To calculate net carbs, simply take the total carbs and subtract the carbs from fiber, because the body can’t digest them.
 The result will be your net carbs!)

 The other trick is to making this recipe healthy is to use egg whites instead of whole eggs.

-In contrast, egg whites are fat free and will still create tasty and crispy French Toast!
+In contrast, egg whites are fat free but will can tasty and crispy French Toast!

 Of course, you’ll want to mix cinnamon in with your egg whites to give you French Toast that classic flavor that is certain to remind you of your childhood.

 Finally, top your French toast with berries or a small amount of maple syrup.
 For your choice of fruit, I highly recommend strawberries, blackberries, or raspberries because they are low carb fruits.